 “You think this is about dosh?
 A very powerful man wants me to get that talisman and I mean to do just that.”

-“You let me worry about the bleeding doorkeepers.
-Give me the damn talisman Janet.”
+“You let me worry about the bleeding Doorkeepers.
+Hand over the damn talisman Janet!”

 “I tried that already.
 Why do you care so much about some necklace anyway?
 Why don’t you just walk away?”